181394/DAT159/IoT/Oblig1/README.md

 ## My solution

 In my solution I used a breadboard to keep things better organized.
+I made two different implementations of the problem described above. <br>
+The first works, but it's a bit difficult to simulate properly.
 I also made it such that the user has to move slightly while entering the passphrase. <br>

+The second is in my opinion a much better implementation, because it's very easy to modify. <br>

 After the passphrase is correctly entered, the user can press either of the buttons to get the system back to a LOCKED state.

 ![](assets/Solution.png)